shleen/aides-memoire/MANMAC.md

 3. **Worm Gears**- A spur gear, but in the form of a screw.
 Typically used in conjunction with a spur gear.
 Note that only the shaft can spin the gear; the gear is unable to spin the worm gear.
 This gives a perfect application of a car's odometer.

 4. **Bevel Gears**- Spur gears, but with teeth that are cut at an angle.
 Used to transmit motion between perpendicular shafts. e.g. a car jack.

+### Motors
+Electrical machines that converts **electrical energy into mechanical energy**.
+They get their power from electricity or assorted fuels.

+Tip!
+You can reverse a motor simply by reversing the current that flows through the motor.

+Motors are applied in oh so many places!
+Washing machines, refrigerators, etc!

+### Generators
+(also) electrical machines, that instead convert **mechanical energy to electrical energy**.
+Used to, ykno, generate electricity for regular use.